Foundations for a theory of emergent quantum mechanics and emergent classical gravity: Hamilton-Randers dynamical systems

-For the dynamical systems as what we are interested in this work we assume that the dimension $dim(TM)=8N$ is large compared with $dim(TM_4)=8$.
-Note that choosing the configuration space $\mathcal{M}$ as a tangent space $TM$ instead than the base manifold $M$ allows to implement geometrically second order differential equations in a straight way.
+For the dynamical systems that we are interested, we assume that the dimension $dim(TM)=8N$ is large for all practical purposes compared with $dim(TM_4)=8$.
+Furthermore, choosing the configuration space $\mathcal{M}$ as the tangent space $TM$ instead than the base manifold $M$ allows to implement geometrically second order differential equations for the coordinates of $M$ as differential equations defining vector fields on $TM$.